 The length of time for a drug detox varies depending on the drug and potential complications based on individual health.

-Drug Detox and Withdrawal Symptoms
+Drug Detox Programs Assist with Withdrawal Symptoms

 A person can detox from any drug or substance, but the two main classes of drugs most commonly treated in drug detox are stimulants and depressants.
-Each class has a unique set of addictive effects on the
+Each class has a unique set of addictive effects on the user, and a unique set of withdrawal symptoms during detox.

 The specific symptoms vary by type of drug, and the severity of the symptoms depends on individual circumstances, including: